H.I.V.E. (series): Aftershock

 When the Alphas set out for the Hunt, the Disciples are waiting for them.
+They were the ones that sabotaged the entire Hunt and ended up kidnapping an entire generation of Alphas and (accidentally) killed a few.
+Otto and his friends all survived the attacked and ran away for a dozen hours before being spotted by Raven at night and eventually get away from the Disciples.
+Raven, Otto, Wing, Laura, Shelby, Nigel, Franz, Penny, and Tom found an old, secret Russian base (TBA) that the interior is a big replica of the old American setting.

+Anastasia Furan is the new leader for the Disciples and a ghostly character for Raven's past.
+She is also a leader of the Glasshouse.
+The Disciples made their way into the building after they tracked down the location of Raven and the students.
+After a fight inside the replica between the Disciples and the students, Furan won the battle and revealed herself to the students, and Raven.
+She took Laura, Nigel, Penny, and Tom to the Glasshouse.

-They kill fifteen Alpha students and kidnap the rest, including Laura, Nigel and two new students, Otto's old friends Tom and Penny.
-Anastasia Furan, the new leader of the Disciples and a ghostly character from Raven's past, bring them to the Glasshouse (an assassin-training facility).
-Otto, Wing, Shelby, and Franz escape and return to H.I.V.E., but Otto is expelled for his role in stealing the Hunt's location.
+Otto, Wing, Shelby, and Franz was saved and return to H.I.V.E., but Otto is expelled for telling the truth and reveal his role in stealing the Hunt's location.
 Dr. Nero makes an agreement with Otto: if he, Raven and H.I.V.E.mind can track down the Disciples, he will be allowed to return to H.I.V.E.
 Raven and Otto travel throughout Europe to assassinate the Disciples.

 Deadlock

 Otto and Raven are desperate to rescue their friends from Disciples leader Anastasia Furan.
 They must find the Glasshouse, the prison where Furan trains children to become assassins.
 Otto is also being hunted, and the three months Otto has spent away from H.I.V.E. have given the Artemis Section (an elite American intelligence division which reports only to the president) an opportunity to locate him.
 Tom dies after an escape attempt from the Glasshouse, but they send their whereabouts to H.I.V.E.
 Anastasia has spent years trying to create Zero, a clone which looks like Otto, that Otto kills with the help of H.I.V.E.mind.
 The Glasshouse is destroyed, and Nero locks Anastasia under H.I.V.E.
 Otto and Laura kiss.
 Zero had hinted at more clones, and about a dozen cloning vats (each with a clone of Otto) are counting down.